ibracorp/authelia/README.md

 **FOR THE MOST UP TO DATE DOCUMENTATION PLEASE SEE OUR DOCS SITE AT: [https://docs.ibracorp.io](https://docs.ibracorp.io/)**

-All associated filed are with the documention at the link above
+All associated config files are with the documention at the link above

 <img src="https://i.imgur.com/h0frxFb.png" width="500" height="250">